dglatting/rtl_acars_ng2/README.md

 conditions I am convinced some messages can be algorithmically recovered by other means however I am too lazy to implement something at this time.

+Under ideal conditions (i.e., my receive and transmit antennas inches apart) I see roughly under 2% of the messages corrupt at periodic transmit interval of three seconds.
+This indicates a problem somewhere.

 Also, it was somewhat amusing to watching the CPU load graph under two bit corrections.
 In other code I have written (e.g., my ADS-B GNURadio